 One of the main reasons for adopting the amendment is to improve road safety.
 The statistics (WHO) are clear – up to 90% of road accidents are caused by human error.
 Autonomous systems do not fall asleep through fatigue, do not phone while driving or lose focus while driving.
 They react faster than humans and can make decisions based on a comprehensive analysis of the traffic situation.

-From a legal perspective, however, this means that liability needs to be defined precisely – the manufacturer, software developer or vehicle operator can be held liable for an accident caused by an autonomous system, not the driver.
+From a legal perspective, however, this means that liability needs to be clearly defined – the manufacturer, software developer or vehicle operator can be held liable for an accident caused by an autonomous system, not the driver.
 Czech legislation so far assumes that the driver remains legally responsible.
 However, this may change as technology develops.

 From a legal point of view, a new regulatory framework for the development, testing and operation of these vehicles will need to be established, including definitions of liability, insurance and operating conditions.